AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 - **value** public key array of candidates

-get all candidates who has got vote
+Get all candidates whose number of vote is greater than 0.

-Q: return bytes list not string?

 ```Protobuf
 rpc GetVotedCandidates (google.protobuf.Empty) returns (PubkeyList) {}